hashicorp/design-system/website/docs/components/form/masked-input/partials/accessibility/accessibility.md

 <Doc::Badge @type="success">Conformant</Doc::Badge>

 `Form::MaskedInput::Field` is conformant when used as directed.
-For this reason, we recommend using `Form::MaskedInput::Field` by default.
+For this reason, we recommend using `Form::MaskedInput::Field` when possible.

 ### Form::MaskedInput::Base